Best Netflix series and shows to watch now (June 2022) | Radio Times

 From LGBTQ+ coming-of-age series Heartstopper and comedy series Grace and Frankie to favourites such as Peaky Blinders and Downton Abbey, check out the best Netflix TV series to watch with our recommendations

-It looks like it’s going to be a busy month for Netflix as we hit June, with Jennifer Lopez’s new documentary landing on the streamer.
+It looks like it’s going to be a busy month for Netflix as we hit June aka Pride Month 2022.

-Titled Halftime, a nod to 52-year-old Lopez’s age, the documentary will explore what the singer and actress’ career will look like in the next half of her life, whilst also looking back at the star’s rise to fame and the many obstacles she faced to get where she is today.
+One big month is on the way for fans of pop music icon Jennifer Lopez as her documentary film Halftime, a nod to 52-year-old Lopez’s age, examines what the singer and actress’ career will look like in the next half of her life.

-We also have another season of the Netflix superhero series The Umbrella Academy to look forward to this month.
+The film will also examine JLo's rise to fame, her Super Bowl halftime show and the many obstacles she has faced in her career.

+Elsewhere, in June, the superhero series The Umbrella Academy will be back for a third run with series star Elliot Page and the rest of the gang.

-If those upcoming series don’t tickle your fancy, never fear: there's so much already on the streamer to dive into, from a brand-new super-sized season of Stranger Things and LGBTQ+ coming-of-age drama Heartstopper – which stars Doctor Who's newest cast member Yasmin Finney – to the heart-warming comedy Grace and Frankie.
+If those upcoming series don’t tickle your fancy, never fear: there's so much already on the streamer to dive into, from a brand-blockbuster season of Stranger Things and the popular LGBTQ+ coming-of-age drama Heartstopper – which stars Doctor Who's newest cast member Yasmin Finney –all the way to the beloved sitcom Grace & Frankie starring Jane Fonda and Lily Tomlin.

 If you don’t know where to start when it comes to finding a show to watch, then you’re in luck: RadioTimes.com has compiled a list of the best TV series below.